-Celtic: 'Kieran Tierney can be best left-back in world', Emilio Izaguirre
+Celtic: 'Kieran Tierney can be best left-back in world' - Emilio Izaguirre

 His path to regular game time is still impeded by Tierney, who has since gone on to captain both Celtic and Scotland.

-However, the Hunduras international is prepared to be patient.
+However, the Honduras international is prepared to be patient.

 "It was difficult for me as I wanted to try and play more, but, after one year, I understood that I never wanted to leave and it's more important that I try and help the team at Celtic," he said.